-Yes, we agree with the proposed consequential amendments outlined in this Exposure Draft (ED).
-It should be noted that our response focuses on only those areas for which PSAB has proposed consequential amendments and does not consider whether additional consequential amendments may be required as a result of the proposed Financial Statement Presentation standard.
+We agree with the majority of the proposed consequential amendments outlined in this Exposure Draft (ED).
+It should be noted that our response focuses on only those areas for which PSAB has proposed consequential amendments and does not consider whether additional consequential amendments may be required as a result of the proposed Conceptual Framework.
 If other areas are identified in the future, PSAB's annual improvements process could be used to make further consequential amendments as needed.
-On that basis, we have identified some additional amendments for PSAB to consider as it finalizes its deliberations on this ED.
+On that basis, we have identified the following proposals for which we have concerns/comments for PSAB to consider as it finalizes its deliberations on this ED: